Bug report #817

 Likewise it would be helpful (at least for this case) to be able to omit the userid and password.

-#1 Updated by Frank Warmerdam - almost 13 years ago
+#1 Updated by Frank Warmerdam - about 13 years ago

 I have attached a patch that at least partially implements what I want.
 The patch was prepared against the raster transparency branch but will hopefully apply fairly easily elsewhere.
 It only modifies: